-With technologies advancing in recent years like never before, the changes in the manufacturing industry have been so quick they have been compared to the Industrial Revolution which impacted the western world in the 1800s.
+With technology advancing at an unprecedented rate in recent years, the changes in the manufacturing industry have been compared to the Industrial Revolution that impacted the Western world in the 1800s.

-Fashion, of course, has been no exception, in fact, some of the most exciting innovations have come from fashion production manufacturing, which at the same time has been changing how the entire industry works as we know it.
+Fashion, of course, has not been an exception; in fact, some of the most exciting innovations have come from fashion production manufacturing, which has also changed how the entire industry works as we know it.

 The industry needs to evolve quickly to respond to the need of ensuring the right products at the right price, the right time, and the right customers through improved and sophisticated processes.
 This has required the persistent digitization of manufacturing through increasingly connected devices and platforms.

-Thanks to the internet, hyperconnected users with their devices have driven consumer expectations.
-This has created a necessity for brands and entrepreneurs to become quicker in the collection of user data, sales performance, customer feedback, identifying supply chain difficulties to better their companies, changing the very nature of the fashion cycle.
+Because of the internet, hyperconnected users and their devices have driven consumer expectations.
+This has created a need for brands and entrepreneurs to be faster in collecting user data, sales performance, customer feedback, and identifying supply chain issues in order to improve their businesses, changing the very nature of the fashion cycle.

-There are many trends shaping the future of manufacturing, but we’ve identified nine main aspects that have the most influence right now and are generating more components:
+Many trends are shaping the future of manufacturing, but we've identified nine major factors that are having the most impact right now and are generating more components: